AkshayBhatHasura/GraphQL-Java-Server-with-PostgreSQL/README.md

 Build and Run:

 * Start docker demon and then initialise a container:
- 'docker run -e POSTGRES_PASSWORD=example postgres'
+ 'docker run -e POSTGRES_PASSWORD=password postgres'

 * Copy chinook database to the container:
  'docker cp /path/to/chinook/sql/file <container_id>:/'

 * Enter PostgreSQL command line with the user:

  'psql -U postgres'

 * Create 'chinook' database:

  'CREATE DATABASE chinook'

 * Load sql data from file:
  '\c chinook'
+ and then
  '\i /path/to/sql/file'

 * Run 'gradle build' and then 'gradle bootRun'.
-* Access the GraphQL API server endpoint available at http://localhost:8080/graphql.
+* Access the GraphQL API server endpoint available at http://localhost:8080/graphiql.

 Data: